richardeigenmann/swiss-cantonal-beer/README.md

 ## Acknowledgements

 I used Gemini to help me writing this app.
 It also created the Swiss Flag beer glass image.

 The canton flags are coming from Wikipedia.

+The images of the beers are linked to the original websites and were found with a quick google.
+An obvious to-do for this app is to invest in primary research and taste each beer and take a personal photo of each beer!